-PrerequisitesStudents who already have a bachelor's degree from a regionally accredited college or university need to complete only the prerequisites denoted with an asterisk (*).
+Individuals who have earned a bachelor's degree from an accredited college or university need to complete only the courses denoted with an asterisk (*):

-- * Two years of high school algebra with grade of C or better, or intermediate college algebra
+- *Two years high school mathematics with grades C or above, or intermediate algebra in college or a college statistics course

-- * Human growth and development (preferred) or developmental psychology or abnormal psychology
+- *Human growth and development or developmental psychology or abnormal psychology

-- Electives to meet the 48 quarter or 32 semester units
+If needed, elective courses may be taken to meet the minimum total requirements of 48 quarter units or 32 semester units